db0/godot-card-game-framework/README.md

 ## Easy Customation

-The classes provide some easy customization options, such as the location of your cards on the table etc.
-Check the "Behaviour Constants" header at the start of the code.
+The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the cfc_config node.
 For more specific customization, you'll need to modify manually